Panel User Guide

 Associated Output

-At an Agency’s discretion, the Services may also include the delivery of a limited amount of contractor services, termed an ‘Associated Output ’.
+At an entity's discretion, the Services may also include the delivery of a limited amount of contractor services, termed an ‘Associated Output ’.

 The Head Agreement defines an Associated Output as: ‘the delivery of services that are (in the view of the Agency) consequential to and/or necessary for facilitating the Management Advisory Services required by the Agency in a Contract, and where these services are described in a Contract.’

 Any Associated Output must be identified prior to entering into a contract.
-The Request for Quotation (RFQ) Smart Form calls for a detailed description of the Services required and any Associated Outputs in the ‘Detailed Statement of Work’ section.
+The RFQ calls for a detailed description of the Services required and any Associated Outputs in the ‘Detailed Statement of Work’ section.

 Services not in scope of the Panel